UKHomeOffice/hof-db-table-replacer/README.md

 This repository currently offers either [pg-promise](https://vitaly-t.github.io/pg-promise/index.html) or [knex.js](https://knexjs.org/) to handle db connection and query building.
 You can configure the client and model used using environment variables.

-Some [documentation of the design process](https://collaboration.homeoffice.gov.uk/display/DSASS/High+Level+Ellaboration+-+IMB-68) can be found in the HOF Confluence.
+Some [documentation of the high level design process for the lookup replacer](https://collaboration.homeoffice.gov.uk/display/DSASS/High+Level+Ellaboration+-+IMB-68) can be found in the HOF Confluence.

 ## Script steps